Mario Duplantier: Art

 Duplantier has "developed his drawing, painting and music skills in an environment of freedom and creativity".
 His mother, a yoga teacher, encouraged him to draw, paint, and do theatre.

 His father served as a photographer in the army.
 Duplantier's interest in photography began in the early days of Gojira as he watched his sister Gabrielle shoot the band's promotional photos "like a savage".
 In the darkroom, the "mystery of her photos, the beauty of her black and white" and the "mystical aspect" of her work inspired him.
 When Duplantier was twenty-four years old, he began practicing art photography during a Gojira's North America tour.

-In 2009, Duplantier began to paint on drumheads when the band ran out of T-shirts to sell and needed the revenue generated from merchandise sales during a date in Seattle.
+In 2009, Duplantier began painting on drumheads when the band ran out of T-shirts to sell and needed the revenue from merchandise during a date in Seattle.
 That evening he sold ten drumheads that he had painted during the day.

 His paintings and drawings were "unconsciously" influenced by the axonometric frescoes of his father, which are regarded as "unprecedented fineness and complexity".
 He began practicing painting on the road between two concerts in America; he said that it was "a way of staying creative during the many dead times between dates, sound settings, etc".
 He has been interested in the unconscious as the source of his style of painting, described of an "intriguing darkness"; he said, "these are a bit gloomy paintings... both quirky and mystical, a bit in the spirit of Gojira's music."
 He is an admirer of Hieronymus Bosch.
 In June 2010, Duplantier presented a one-night-only art exhibition named Cocktail à Base de Goudron (Tar Based Cocktail), held at L'Atabal in Biarritz, France.
 In December 2010, he made a second exhibition, titled Cocktail à Base de Goudron edition 2, at the Rock School Barbey in Bordeaux, France.

 In 2016, he created custom artwork for the album Epitaphs by the Polish post-metal band Obscure Sphinx.

 In 2018, Duplantier also collaborated with Los Angeles-based art team SceneFour.
 This art publisher created the Art of Drums, a medium of crafting visual art using long-exposure photography capturing drum performances with LED-lit drumsticks—combining color, motion, and lighting.
 A year of work was necessary to obtain Duplantier's collection named Vers le Cosmos (Towards the Cosmos), including ten canvases in limited edition and signed.
 Duplantier decided to donate a portion of the proceeds from the sale to The Ocean Cleanup.
 Through the Art of Drums project, Duplantier joined a group of drummers such as Bill Ward, Cindy Blackman Santana, Chad Smith, Dave Lombardo, and Steven Adler.